quarkslab/qsynthesis/doc/plugin/plugin_usage.rst

 The other parameter specifies options for the synthesis, kind of algorithm etc.
 These parameters are directly sent to the APIs.

+.. warning:: In full symbolic mode, 'From' and 'To' have to be located in the
+             same basic block. *(Otherwise the algorithm cannot determine which parent/children to follow)*.
+For more broad sequence of instruction please use the API directly.

 .. note:: In full symbolic the analysis process is the exact same.
 The only difference
           is that QSynthesis assumes that all items located between 'From' and 'To' are